 Chef Deepanker Khosla says of his Haoma team, "We grow what we cook, we cook what we love.”
 And what is that?
 Sustainable, seasonal, local ingredients sourced from farmers, breeders, fisherfolk and the restaurant’s own garden.
 They’re turned into delicious, beautifully plated Indian dishes, in à la carte and seasonal tasting menus (including a vegetarian one).
 It all happens in a Nordic-style dining room where even the decor includes unused plant parts.

 IGNIV | One MICHELIN Star | Bangkok

 Igniv means “nest” in Romansh, the mother tongue of chef-founder Andreas Caminada, evoking a space where guests can connect with each other through modern European cuisine.
 Located in The St. Regis Bangkok, the elegant restaurant playfully embodies the nesting theme.
 The head chef and the pastry chef have worked alongside the celebrated founder for many years.
 Their excellent tasting menu inspires sharing; add the chicken nuggets for the full experience.

-Enter this hotel restaurant and your world gets a little topsy-turvy, with a grand piano hanging from the ceiling and upside down chandeliers.
-But one bite of the creative French cuisine and all will be right again.
-Choose the five, seven, or nine-course tasting menu to get the full experience.
-The restaurant and menu were conceived by renowned chef Jean-Michel Lorain.
+As you enter this restaurant, your world becomes a little topsy-turvy, with a grand piano suspended from the ceiling and upside-down chandeliers.
+But take one bite of the creative French cuisine and all will be right again.
+Do you fancy a creative culinary tour?
+Opt for the J'aime Journey set menu to be inspired by renowned chef Jean-Michel Lorain.
 His protégés run the kitchen and the menu features many local ingredients including a selection of Thai cheeses.